SemEval/semeval.github.io/index.md

 ## [SemEval-2021](https://semeval.github.io/SemEval2021/)

+# NEW: TASK PROPOSAL SUBMISSION DEADLINE EXTENDED TO APRIL 3, 2020

 We invite [task proposals](https://semeval.github.io/SemEval2021/cft.html) for the 15th International Workshop on Semantic Evaluation (SemEval-2021).

 The evaluation period will take place in January 2021 and the workshop in summer 2021.
 See the [SemEval-2021 homepage](https://semeval.github.io/SemEval2021/) for details.